pravega/bookkeeper-operator/README.md

 | *PRAVEGA_CLUSTER_NAME* | Name of Pravega Cluster using this BookKeeper Cluster |
 | *WAIT_FOR* | Zookeeper URL |

-The name this ConfigMap needs to be mentioned in the field `envVars` present in the BookKeeper Spec.
+The name of this ConfigMap needs to be mentioned in the field `envVars` present in the BookKeeper Spec.
 For more details about this ConfigMap refer to [this](doc/bookkeeper-options.md#bookkeeper-custom-configuration).

 Helm can be used to install a sample Bookkeeper cluster.